Keyboard with lock

 When you create an account to access the Alumni Network Hub, we may collect, use, store and transfer the following kinds of personal data about you:

-• Identity Data includes first name, last name, title, job title, employer, the unique identifier assigned to you on registration for the Help to Grow: Management Programme (if applicable) and the password you use for the Alumni Network Hub.
+• Identity Data includes, but is not limited to, first name, last name, title, job title, employer, the unique identifier assigned to you on registration for the Help to Grow: Management Course (if applicable) and the password you use for the Alumni Network Hub, and (optionally) age and gender.

 • Contact Data includes your email address.

-• Transaction Data includes details about your registration and payments (if any).
+• Transaction Data includes details about your registration.

 • Technical Data includes, but is not limited to, traffic data, browser data, internet protocol (IP) address, weblogs, platform used and other communication data.